12 Amazing Benefits Of Quitting Smoking

 Life expectancy for smokers is at least 10 years shorter than non-smokers.
 Research clearly shows an increase in life expectancy among those who quit smoking, even those who quit later in life.
 Although life expectancy was shortened by more than 10 years among current smokers compared to non-smokers, adults who quit smoking before the age of 40 regained almost all of those lost years.

 Quitting while you’re younger will give you added health benefits, but quitting at any age will give you back the years of your life you stand to lose by continuing to smoke.

 Financial Benefits Of Quitting Smoking

 Don’t let smoking drain your finances, quit now

 Smoking is a drain on your finances, and over the years it just adds up.
 Every cigarette you don’t smoke is an investment not just towards your health, but also the health of your finances (Savings Calculator).
 Cigarettes are expensive and when you cut them out, you can save up instead for the better things in life like travel, food, hobbies, and experiences.

 Cutting out cigarettes improves your oral health as well as the appearance of your teeth.
 Quitting is also great for your skin; smoking negatively affects the skin by depriving it of oxygen and nutrients.
 What’s more, you also smell better, because your clothes and hair no longer reek of smoke!

 Did you know that quitting smoking is better than anti-aging lotion?
 Quitting clears up blemishes and protects your skin from premature aging.

 Quit now, protect your loved ones for a lifetime

 There are no negative consequences of quitting smoking, only benefits.
-If you smoke, you know that quitting is only going to make things better (Ways To Quit Smoking).
+If you smoke, you know that quitting is only going to make things better.
 And right now is a great time to start.
-If you’d like more information, additional support (FAQs) or would like to speak to one of our trained counsellors, reach out to us today.
+If you’d like more information, additional support (FAQs) or would like to speak to one of our trained counselors, reach out to us today.